bendan365/csnats-wip/README.md

 ```
 set PATH=C:\Windows\Microsoft.NET\Framework64\v4.0.30319;%PATH%
 ```
 Then, build the assembly.
-There is a simple batch file to build, requiring only the .NET framework SDK to be installed.
+There is a simple batch file, build.bat, that will build the assembly (NATS.Client.dll) and the provided examples with only requriing the  .NET framework SDK.

 ```
 build.bat